RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 ## Graphical component implementation

 The graphical implementation is quite straightforward.
 To keep the code light we'll suppose here to have an OperatorSelector that renders and selects one of Operators values and a NumberInput that renders errors and current value.
 Although it is not exactly the same operators, similar examples can be found in most default plugins.
 Please note that the component renders itself in a table row, as search form is drawn using an HTML table.
-We will also use here the common applicative theme.
+We will also use here the common application theme.

 ```jsx
 export class ExampleCriterionComponent extends React.Component {